Pricing Variance Swaps on Time-Changed Markov Processes: Conclusion

 This paper generalizes the underlying forward price dynamics to time-changed exponential Markov processes, where the background process may have a state-dependent (i.e., local) volatility and L\'evy kernel, and where the stochastic time-change may have arbitrary dependence or correlation with the Markov process.
 In the time-changed Markov setting, we prove that the variance swap is priced by a European-style contract whose payoff depends only on the dynamics of the Markov process, not on the time-change.
 We explicitly compute the payoff function that prices the variance swap for various driving Markov processes.
 When the Markov process is a L\'evy process we recover the results of \cite{carr2011variance}.

-For certain Markov processes, we also compute directly from model parameters an approximation for valuation of European-style contracts.
-This allows us to see heurisitcally that the ratio of the VS value to the $\log$ contract value varies as a function of the initial level of the underlying.
+For certain Markov processes, we also compute directly from model parameters an approximation for valuation of European-style contracts, showing the variation in the ratio of the VS value to the $\log$ contract value as a function of the current level of the underlying.
 This is in contrast to \cite{carr2011variance}, who show in the more restrictive time-changed L\'evy process setting that this ratio is constant.